tubesandlube/blimp/README.md

 dependencies: curl, perl

-build docker from the `host-management` branch of `@bfirsh`'s fork from here: https://github.com/bfirsh/docker/tree/host-management (note you can instead build docker machine from https://github.com/docker/machine, or use run it from a Docker container: defermat/machine)
+install Docker machine, you can build it from https://github.com/docker/machine, or you run it from a Docker container: defermat/machine)

-add some hosts using `docker machines`
+add some hosts using `docker-machine`

 `git clone https://github.com/tubesandlube/blimp.git`